 Start collecting consent and preferences from connected TV (CTV) and OTT apps today

 You should now be equipped to start building consent banners for your CTV and OTT apps.
-However, beyond the technical side of it, make sure you keep sound best practices in mind when doing so.
+However, beyond the technical side, make sure you keep sound best practices in mind when doing so.
 To create an effective and engaging banner for your CTV or OTT app, make sure to:

 Think outside of the box!
-For example, Didomi offers the ability to display a QR code, so users can switch over to their mobile for convenience. -
+For example, Didomi offers the ability to display a QR code so that users can switch over to their mobile for convenience.

-Leverage cross-device capabilities: Your users will use multiple devices and platforms to login into your environment: Mobile, CTV, laptop, tablet… Consent fatigue is real, and offering cross-device consent is a great way to ensure that users don’t have to consent again every single time they login from a different environment.
+• Leverage cross-device capabilities: Your users will use multiple devices and platforms to log into your environment: mobile, CTV, laptop, tablet… Consent fatigue is real, and offering cross-device consent is a great way to ensure that users don’t have to consent again every single time they log into a different environment.

-Go further than consent: Finally, and while consent is a legal obligation and a necessity to be able to respect your users’ choices, collecting their preferences offer a way to provide them with an even more personalized experience.
+• Go further than consent: Finally, while consent is a legal obligation and necessary to respect your users’ choices, collecting their preferences offers a way to provide them with an even more personalized experience.

-The Preference Management Platform (PMP) for CTV allows you to do that and more, collecting user preferences at scale and syncing that data with the rest of your tech stack for ultra-targeted, effective marketing experiences.
+The Preference Management Platform (PMP) for CTV allows you to do that and more.
+It collects user preferences at scale and syncs that data with the rest of your tech stack for ultra-targeted, effective marketing experiences.

 To continue exploring how you can create consent banners for CTV and OTT apps and see how Didomi can help with your privacy challenges, head to our dedicated page: